-As stated at the beginning of this Policy, in order to develop the St Helena Company Registry, a new post should be implemented which is responsible for Companies Registry and International Finance.
-This person should have extensive company secretarial and registry experience as well as good legal and regulatory understanding of financial services in another jurisdiction.
+In order to develop the St Helena Company Registry, a new post will be implemented which is responsible for Companies Registry and International Finance.
 Business development experience will also be key to this position.

-It is proposed that the FSRA, under amendment to the Financial Services Ordinance to include company incorporation and administration as a regulated activity (see below), should confirm they have no objection to the appointment of this person in accordance with section 14 of the FS Ordinance.
+The FSRA, under amendment to the Financial Services Ordinance to include company incorporation and administration as a regulated activity, should confirm they have no objection to the appointment of this person in accordance with section 14 of the FS Ordinance.